-A. All new uses and expanded uses listed in Section 17.24.040 shall require a Use Permit as regulated by Chapter 17.200; new developmentsubdivision proposals for unbuilt parcels which can be subdivided into five or more parcels or lotsor development of five or more parcels or residential dwelling units shall require approval of a Master Development Plan as regulated by Chapter 17.192; new or expanded structures or exterior remodeling shall require Design Review approval as regulated by Chapter 17.188.
+A. All new uses and expanded uses listed in Section 17.24.040 shall require a Use Permit as regulated by Chapter 17.200; subdivision or development of five or more parcels or residential dwelling units shall require approval of a Master Development Plan as regulated by Chapter 17.192; new or expanded structures or exterior remodeling shall require Design Review approval as regulated by Chapter 17.188.